 A long time member of St. Paul United Methodist Church in Madeira, she sings in the Choir, & uses her piano skills (accompanying).
 She has served as organist at St. Paul.
 She has chaired the Music Committee several times and directed the adult Handbell Choir for ten years.
 Her Handbell choir went to Area 5 Handbell Festivals & performed at other churches to inspire them to begin handbell choirs.
 In 2004, she went on a singing tour in Europe with the St. Paul Choir.
 In March 2005, (St. Paul Presents Concert Series), she performed “ In His Hands” with Alice Edwards, organist.
 Shirley and Alice also performed solos.
 In Feb.
 2007, she performed on Pipe Dreams, another St. Paul Presents.
 St. Paul Presents in 2008 & 2009 featured teachers of OhioMTA.
 Shirley performed on these programs.
 Programs in 2010 include playing at Kenwood Women’s Club, Clifton Music Club, Woman’s Clef Music Club and Matinée Musicale Club.

-She is a piano teacher locally and on-line: www.piano-lessons-live-online.com and a collaborative pianist.
+anniversary.
+She is a piano teacher locally and on-line at www.piano-lessons-live-online.com as well as a collaborative pianist.

 Mary Pennycuff is a music graduate of Berea College in Kentucky, where she became interested in the secular and sacred music of Appalachia.
 She has many hours of graduate work in vocal pedagogy and performance, and has sung extensively in choral groups including the California Riverside Chorale, the Bach Passion Choir and the Harmonia Society of Oxford, England, the Cincinnati Choral Society, May Festival, and the Cincinnati Camerata.
 She is an arranger and composer and was commissioned by the Cincinnati Camerata to compose a piece using Appalachian material which became “The Seeds of Love” for chorus, piano, fiddle and mandolin.
 Mary has served several churches in Cincinnati as Music Director, Handbell Director, or Soprano Soloist.
 She has presented workshops on the hymns of John and Charles Wesley and Isaac Watts, and is also the author of a series of talks entitled “Hymns to Live By”.
 She is currently Handbell Director at Forest Chapel United Methodist Church.

-In addition to her membership in Matinee Musicale Cincinnati, Mary would be interested in a church soloist position or as a soloist for major choral works.
+In addition to her membership in Matinée Musicale Cincinnati, Mary is available for a church soloist position or a soloist for major choral works.
 She is a proficient Sibelius user and has done major transcriptions of handwritten scores to professional print editions.
 She would be happy to accept work of this nature or arranging of original melodies for vocal, choral or instrumental use.